 Space is so valuable when you are traveling in an RV and condensing your kitchen tools, silverware, and decorations will save you counter-space.
 Installing taller cabinets and double shelving units on you RV wall will provide more storage space and keep your counters free for cooking.

 You don’t need the biggest appliances for them to efficiently perform and accomplish all of your normal meal prepping and cooking tasks.
 Small, compact appliances take up less space in your RV and still get the job done.
-One fridge that is a necessity while on the road is a refrigerator.
-Rv refrigerators are generally much larger in a home and have to be down-sized to fit within the space of your RV.
+One appliance that is a necessity while on the road is an RV refrigerator.
+Refrigerators are generally much larger in a home and have to be down-sized to fit within the space of your RV.
 One model we love for its features and functionality is the ASCOLI 8.0 CU.
 FT.
 2-WAY RV REFRIGERATOR.

 - 2-in-1’s are a Double Win